Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions

 The corresponding Schr$\ddot{\text{o}}$dinger equation is

 we define the instantaneous eigenstate and the effective chemical potential as

-For Bose condensates, the gapless Goldstone Bogoliubov mode corresponding to $U(1)$ phase fluctuation cannot be observed due to the Higgs mechanism.
-Therefore, we focus on the gapped mode.
+{For the two-mode Bose condensate at fixed $k$, the global $U(1)$ phase fluctuation does not correspond to an observable excitation.} Therefore, we focus on the gapped mode.
 Then we expand the state using the Bogoliubov transform as in~\cite{pitaevskii2016bose,Baillie2017CollectiveExcitationsa}

 with the Bogoliubov excitation